lkuper/dissertation/talks/proposal.md

 ## Replication and eventual consistency

 [Key points for this section:
-* Replication is important and ubiquituous
+* Replication is important and ubiquitous
 * but subject to a trade off among consistency, availability, and partition tolerance
 * Eventually consistent systems maximize availability and must resolve consistency conflicts
 * ``Last write wins'' doesn't necessarily make sense semantically